 Cumulative counters (counters) show information over time.
 Think of a person with a counter at the entrance to a concert.
 The counter shows the total number of people that have entered so far.

 Counter metrics usually increase over time but might reset back to zero, for example, when a service or system restarts.
 Users can wrap rate() around a counter if they want to ignore temporary 0 values and see only the positive rate of change.
 Using Cumulative Counters gives several examples.

 Delta counters bin to a minute timestamp and treat write operations to the same bin as deltas.
 They are well suited for the kind of bursty traffic you typically get in a Function-as-a-Service environment.
 Many functions execute simultaneously and it’s not possible to monitor bursty traffic like that without losing metric points to collision.

 For example, instead of one person with a counter standing at a single concert entrance, several people count, each at one entrance gate.
 Eventually the results from the counters can be added for total attendance.
-In the same way, the Wavefront service can aggregate delta counter information.
+In the same way, Operations for Applications can aggregate delta counter information.

-To have the Wavefront service treat a metric as a delta counter, you have several choices:
+To have the Operations for Applications service treat a metric as a delta counter, you have several choices: